Scaling Up Bayesian Uncertainty Quantification for Inverse Problems using Deep Neural Networks: Bayesian UQ for Inverse Problems: Calibration-Emulation-Sampling

-A variant of EKI to approximately sample from the posterior is ensemble Kalman sampler (EKS) \citep{Garbuno-Inigo_2020}.
+A variant of EKI for approximate sampling from the posterior $\mu(du)$ is an ensemble Kalman sampler (EKS) \cite{Garbuno-Inigo_2020,Garbuno_Inigo_2020}.
 This is obtained by adding a prior-related damping term as in \cite{chada2019}, and modifying the position-dependent noise in Equation \eqref{eq:enkf_cont}: